bostonadam525/MLOps-and-LLMOps-for-Data-Science/DSPy_Stuff/README.md

 * The amazing concept here is instead of solely relying on prompting methods, you are able to write modular Python code and use DSPy to teach your LLM to produce high-quality and more precise outputs.
 * DSPy is a really cool framework for programming—rather than prompting—language models that came out of Stanford University.
 * It allows you to iterate faster and build more modular AI systems.
-* The package also has algorithms out of the box for optimizing prompts and weights, which can be used whether you are:
-  1. Building LLM driven Classification Models
-  2. RAG pipelines (simple to very sophisticated)
-  3. Agentic workflows and applications including finetuning Agents
-  4. Reasoning (e.g. Chain of Thought)
-  5. Entity Extraction (e.g. Named Entity Recognition or NER)
-  6. Classification Finetuning
-  7. Multi-Hop Search
-  8. Privacy-Conscious Delegation
-  9. Image Generation Prompt iteration
-  10. Output Refinement
-  11. Debugging & Observability

 * See the excellent [documentation here](https://dspy.ai/) to get started.